Changes to employment standards rules in the Restoring Balance in Alberta’s Workplaces Act are in effect.

 An oil and gas continuous operations employee is someone employed in developing, producing or refining natural gas or oil who works in a continuous operation setting.

 The following are not considered oil and gas continuous operations employees:

 The maximum daily hours of work that an oil and gas continuous operations employee may be scheduled is 13 hours, unless an accident occurs, urgent work is necessary to a plant or machinery, or other unforeseeable or unpreventable circumstances occur.

 An employee can request their hours of work to be confined within a period of 12 consecutive hours on any one workday.

 An employee must receive at least 8 consecutive hours of rest immediately upon completing a shift that is longer than 12 consecutive hours.

-The maximum scheduled hours under an averaging agreement for oil and gas continuous operations employees is 13 hours per day.
+The maximum scheduled hours under an averaging arrangement for oil and gas continuous operations employees is 13 hours per day.

-This applies to both individual and group averaging agreements.
+This applies to both individual and group averaging arrangements.